jkomoros/boardgame/README.md

 `PlayerState`s represent the state specific to each individual player in the game.
 For example, this is where each player's current score would be encoded, and also which cards they have in their hand.

-Let's dig into concrete examples in blackjack, in `examples/memory/state.go`.
+Let's dig into concrete examples in memory, in `examples/memory/state.go`.

 The core of the states are represented here: